kauemurakami/minimals_state_manager/README.md

   child: const HomePage(),
 )
 ```
 **Benefits**: Handles memory cleanup automatically.
-When the route is popped or destroyed, the controllers are safely disposed.
+When the route is popped or destroyed, the notifiers are safely disposed.

-### Accessing Controllers in the UI
+### Accessing Notifiers in the UI
 You can interact with your providers using either traditional static methods or sleek modern BuildContext extensions.

 #### Static Methods